 Canauxrama is another company that sails not just on the Seine but also on the canals and other major rivers in the Paris region.
 One of its most scenic routes takes you from the capital to the town of Trilbardou on the Canal de l’Ourcq, the smallest navigable canal in France.
 This one-day journey starts at 8.30am on the Bassin de la Villette and finishes back there (after a bus transfer) at 7pm.
 The route’s best features include romantic stone bridges, striking rows of poplars and the chance to experience the traditional techniques of 19th-century horse-drawn boaters.

 Another excellent route that Canauxrama offers goes between Paris and Bry-sur-Marne.
 It begins in the Paris Arsenal Marina, which is overlooked by the July Column of the Place de la Bastille, and heads east along the Seine after taking in magnificent views of the rear of Notre Dame.
 Other unique views along the way include the unusually designed Bibliothèque de France, the verdant and protected countryside of the region and the many guingettes, or floating nightclubs, that line the canal.

 Embark on a Paris boat tour with Marin d’Eau Douce

 With Marin d’Eau Douce you can be the captain of your own cruise.
-The company has a fleet of 22 electric self-drive boats that can accommodate a maximum of 5, 7, or 11 people.
-No license of any kind is required to rent one and you can take to the 40 kilometers (64 miles) of waterways provided by the Canal Saint Martin, the Canal de l’Ourcq and the Bassin de la Villette for anywhere between one hour and a whole day.
-The company’s terrace also serves pre- or post-trip refreshments, including French charcuterie, cheese, salads, and tapas.
+The company has a fleet of 22 electric self-drive boats that can accommodate a maximum of five, seven or 11 people.
+No licence of any kind is required to rent one and you can take to the 40 kilometres (64 miles) of waterways provided by the Canal Saint Martin, the Canal de l’Ourcq and the Bassin de la Villette for anywhere between one hour and a whole day.
+The company’s terrace also serves pre- or post-trip refreshments, including French charcuterie, cheese, salads and tapas.